worghet/worghet/README.md

-Currently studying hard and not working on any big projects!
+working on machak --> "machine for accounting"